damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

   labs(title = "Top 10 States by Unique Users", x = "State", y = "Number of Unique Users") + theme_minimal() + theme(legend.position = "none")
 ```

-**Findings:**\
+**Findings:**

-- As mentioned above, although DC has the highest number of unique users, its average rating is the lowest among top 10.\
+-   As mentioned above, although DC has the highest number of unique users, its average rating is the lowest among top 10.

-- The following states are the optimal ones between high average rating and high number of unique users in top 10, implying a high potential for targeting.\
+-   Thus, the following states are the optimal ones between high average rating and high number of unique users in top 10:

 ```{r}
 common_10B <- top10_UnqiueB %>% inner_join(top10B, by = "state")
 common_10B
 ```

--   OK, WA, and WV could be potential States for the firm's community expansion, with their relatively high and balanced ranks in both unique users and average stars.\
+**Findings:** DC, OK, WA, and WV could be potential States for the firm's community expansion, with their relatively high and balanced ranks in both unique users and average stars.\

 ## 2.9) Differences between PGA and PGB

-Create a summary data for both PGA and PGB, having 52 States describing both
+Create a summary data for both PGA and PGB.
+The summary includes all States describing all of the metrics - average rating, count of review, and number of unique users:

 ```{r}
 summaryPGA <- avgTable_byState %>% left_join(numReviews, by = "state") %>%